Are your Doc Martens constantly loose around your ankles, causing discomfort and inconvenience?

 One effective way to break in Doc Martens is to use moleskin, a soft fabric with adhesive backing, which can be applied to areas that rub against the skin to protect and minimize pain.

 Additionally, applying a leather balm such as Wonder Balsam, which contains natural ingredients like lanolin, beeswax, and coconut oil, can help soften the leather and make it more pliable.
-This can be done at home for short periods of time, allowing the boots to gradually conform to the shape of the feet without causing excessive redness or discomfort.
+This can be done at home for short periods, allowing the boots to gradually conform to the shape of the feet without causing excessive redness or discomfort.

 Another method to break in Doc Martens is to stuff them tightly with newspaper, which helps stretch out the toe box and promote a more comfortable fit.
 Using a boot stretcher, either online or from a shoe store, can also be effective in widening out the boots.